moise-mulungu/mixed-react-projects/src/features/real-time-chat/easy-chat-requirements.md

    - When the Chat component mounts, fetch the message history from the server and display it.
    - When a new message is sent or received, add it to the message history.

+   DM: will I see history from the chat messages I wrote on previous days?

 6. Implement User Presence Information(done)